Chinese mythology: Important deities, spirits, and mythological people

 There are various important deities, spirits, and mythological people in Chinese mythology and folk religion.
 Some are clearly divine, such as the Jade Emperor (and even he is sometimes said to have begun life as a mortal).
 However, in Chinese language many beings are referred to as shen.
 (Sometimes Chinese mythology is called 中國神話 – Mandarin Chinese: Zhōngguó Shénhuà).
-Due to the ambiguity of this word when translated into English, it is not always clear how to classify in English the entities described shen (not to be confused with the mythological clam).
+Due to the ambiguity of this word when translated into English, it is not always clear how to classify in English the entities described as shen.
 The category shen is rather comprehensive and generic in Chinese myth and religion, shen may be spirits, goddesses or gods, ghosts, or other.
 Another important concept is the classification of immortals (xian).
 Immortals are more a category of quality than a description of an actual type.
 Immortals are defined by living for a long time (maybe forever).
 However, this is not a static quality, since Daoist adepts, shamans, or others are said to become immortals through right effort and various practices.
 Another example is the immortality sometimes obtained by the lohans, Bodhisattvas, and Buddhas of Buddhist religion and mythology (this contrasts with indefinitely prolonged series of unenlightened re-births).
 Chinese mythology often tends to not make a clear differentiation between Buddhist and Daoist types.
 Various deities, spirits, and immortals (xian) are encountered in various myths.
 Some of these are particularly associated with Daoism.
 Some immortals or others became incorporated into Daoism as it developed as a phenomenon, deriving from ancient shamanic cults or other sources.
 The line between Daoism and folk religion is not clear.
 Other mythological beings are clearly derived through the process of the introduction of Buddhism into China.